piskvorky/gensim/docs/src/intro.rst

            The models use this *training corpus* to look for common themes and topics, initializing their internal model parameters.

-           Gensim in unique in its focus on *unsupervised* models so that no human intervention, such as costly annotations or tagging documents by hand, is required.
+           Gensim focuses on *unsupervised* models so that no human intervention, such as costly annotations or tagging documents by hand, is required.

         2. Documents to organize.